Why England Needs a Deposit Return Scheme

 This is due to not wishing to include glass bottles (the third most littered item on beaches, and broken glass can harm children, pets and wildlife, when littered on land).

+Almost 20 million bottles and cans are littered daily, in the UK.
 Ireland collected 2 million containers within the first 2 months of operation.
 So a delay is going to cause huge litter issues for another 24 months.

 Yet in countries with deposit return schemes (which provide a small financial incentive for returning used and littered bottles to reverse vending machines), around 90% to 98% of all bottles are recycled (you won’t find discarded plastic bottles or drinks cans anywhere).

 2 years after a deposit return scheme launched in Latvia, littered drinks containers on the Baltic Sea coastline reduced by half.
+And volunteers looking to clean up the largest river, found not one drinks container.

 How do Deposit Schemes Work?